-Mission - The Recovery Audit Program’s mission is to identify and correct Medicare improper payments through the efficient detection and collection of overpayments made on claims of health care services provided to Medicare beneficiaries, and the identification of underpayments to providers so that the CMS can implement actions that will prevent future improper payments in all 50 states.
+Mission - The Medicare Fee for Service (FFS) Recovery Audit Program’s mission is to identify and correct Medicare improper payments through the efficient detection and collection of overpayments made on claims of health care services provided to Medicare beneficiaries, and the identification of underpayments to providers so that the CMS can implement actions that will prevent future improper payments in all 50 states.

-The Recovery Auditor in each region is as follows:
+The RAC in each region is as follows:

 Region A: Performant Recovery

 All correspondence, web sites and call centers will be in the name of the RACs above.
 Click the link below to obtain contact information for each RAC.

 Do you have questions or comments about the Recovery Audit Program?
 Please e-mail us at: RAC@cms.hhs.gov.
 Please Do Not send Personal Health Information to this e-mail address.